 See our product selection criteria and guidelines here.

-What to Pack for Qatar – 27 Essentials
+What to Pack for Qatar – 29 Essentials

-• 1.
-Neck Wallet
+1. Neck Wallet

 Given the long distances many travelers cover to reach Qatar, jet lag can be a real pain the first couple of days.
-Natural jet lag relief tablets are a real lifesaver, helping you adjust to the new time zone quickly and enjoy Qatar from day one, without losing precious time to fatigue.
+Natural jet lag relief tablets are a real lifesaver, helping you adjust to the new time zone quickly and enjoy your trip from day one, without losing precious time to fatigue.

-Given Qatar’s strict internet regulations, using a VPN is crucial for protecting your data on public WiFi and accessing familiar online services and websites, such as Netflix, that might be restricted or under surveillance.
-We once had our credit card information stolen when connected to the wifi at Airbnb in Paris.
+Given Qatar's strict internet regulations, using a VPN is crucial for protecting your data on public Wi-Fi and accessing familiar online services and websites, such as Netflix, that might be restricted or under surveillance.
+We once had our credit card information stolen when connected to the Wi-Fi at Airbnb in Paris.
 Since then, we always use a VPN when connecting to any networks away from home.
 It ensures your online activities remain private and unrestricted, making it an indispensable tool for both security and freedom on the internet within the country.

 Qatar uses the UK-style three-pin power outlets, unlike many other countries.
 A universal adapter ensures your devices will be able to charge regardless of where you are, so your phone and camera will be charged whether you're capturing the stunning Doha skyline or navigating your way through the Souq Waqif.